Outbound Webhook Step

 namestringyesFile name.

-metadataobjectnoOptional file metadata: contentType, size, createdAt, updatedAt.
+metadataobjectnoOptional: contentType, size, createdAt, updatedAt.

 Mappable fields